gianbartadougall/WatchDog-ESP32/README.md

  - Get the STM32 working in deep sleep mode
  - Change the names of the images to a hex ID with a text file that relates ids to the date and time and temperature data
  - Write the main loop in the STM32 to commuicate to the ESP32 and get everything functioning

-# Software Features to be Implemented in Order
-- Code to get the camera working (DONE)
-- Code to get the SD card working (DONE)
-- Code to create a file structure on the SD card to save data and logs (DONE)
-- Code to log operations and errors to the SD card (DONE)
-- Code to get the user interface working i.e showing errors/modes of operation
-- Code to get the on/off power button working
-- Code to get the real time clock working
-- Code to get the temperature sensor working
-- Code to get the hardware to protect the camera working
-- Code to get the ESP32 to take a photo and record data manually

 # Hardware
 - PCB